oskarrough/codesandnotes/content/Aspects/feature-detection-with-modernizr-and-polyfills.md

 ---
-title: "Feature detection with Modernizr and Polyfills"
+title: Feature detection with Modernizr and Polyfills
+weight: 60
 ---

 **Not all features of the web are equal.
 The web is young and in flux.
-Things change, things break.**

-When we build things we rely on different browser features to achieve our goals.
-Perhaps we need to use `css-transitions` and the `canvas` feature (and element).
+Things change, things break.** When we build things we rely on different browser features to achieve our goals.
+Perhaps we need to use `css-transitions` or `touch events`.

-In the spirit of [progressive enhancement](http://codesandnotes.com/progressive-enhancement/), graceful degradation or [progressive reduction](http://codesandnotes.com/progressive-reduction/) we have learned that it is a good idea to test what the user’s platform supports before we start using features that would break anyway.
+In the spirit of [progressive enhancement]({{< relref "progressive-enhancement.md" >}}), graceful degradation or [progressive reduction]({{< relref "progressive-reduction.md" >}}) we have learned that it is a good idea to test what the user’s platform supports before we start using features that would break anyway.

 ## You need to know, your code needs to know